Gowtham-app-developer/Android-Interview-Questions/Core Java.md

 ## Oops

 - Object-Oriented Programming System (OOPs) is a programming concept that works on the principles of abstraction, encapsulation, inheritance, and polymorphism.
+- The main purpose of Oops is to deal with real world entity using programming language.

 ## Why is Java said to be platform independent?